Xtal Set Society, Inc. Updated 01-24-15

 This add-on reduction drive rotates the shaft of an attached device - such as our 365 capacitor - at 1/6-th the turning rate of the front panel knob.
-The shaft of the driven device is secured by set-screws in the enlarged output shaft of the drive, and the drive is mounted with an L-bracket via the two "wings" as shown in the picture.
+The shaft of the driven device is secured by set-screws (included) in the enlarged output shaft of the drive (shown at left in the picture), and the drive can be mounted with an L-bracket via the two "wings" as shown in the picture.
 The input shaft accommodates a 1/4-inch knob.

 This drive can be combined with our 365-8-1 capacitor for a gigantic reduction in cap plate rotation of 48:1!

 Pointer Add On for the Planetary Reduction Drive